Home » History Notes » Paika Rebellion

 Paika Rebellion Course of Events

 While marching towards Khurda, the Paikas killed some East India Company officials and set a police station on fire.
 The kings of Nayagarh, Kujang, Kanika, village headmen, peasants, and zamindars all provided strong support for the uprising.
-Rapid expansion of the uprising into Purl, Pipli Cuttack, and other areas of Odisha.
+Rapid expansion of the uprising into Purl, Pipli, Cuttack, and other areas of Odisha.

 The Paikas first appeared to have the upper hand in the conflict and had some success, but they were put down by the British in just three months.
-Although though some Paikas engaged in guerilla warfare against the British, the uprising was put down completely by 1819.
+Although some Paikas engaged in guerrilla warfare against the British, the uprising was put down completely by 1819.
 As a result, it persisted for a year and a half before being brutally put down by the armies of the British East India Company.
 The Paika leader, Bakshi Jagabandhu, surrendered to the British in 1825 after suffering several defeats, and he remained a prisoner at Cuttack till his death in 1829.

 Paika Rebellion Outcome